-Table 15 provides a brief description of each project including the roadway or intersection project limits, and a planning level description of the scope
+Table 15 provides a brief description of each project including the roadway or intersection project limits, and a planning level description of the scope of work that is needed.

-Sedro Woolley Comprehensive Plan | 3-40 Update effective: May 18, 2018Draft: March 2022 of work that is needed.
 A map identification number is also provided for referencing between Table 16 and Figures 7 and 8, which show the locations of state highway improvements and arterial improvements, respectively.
 Projects which are necessary to maintain City and state concurrency standards are identified as eligible for transportation impact fee (TIF) calculation.